Axobot-org/Axobot/docs/miscellaneous.rst

 By using the *leave* argument you can instantly stop a game.
 This can be useful if you are stuck by a bug and can't join a game for example.

+.. note:: If you want to disable the game in your server, or only to reduce the amount of messages sent, you can edit your "ttt_display" `config option <server.html#list-of-every-option>`__

 ----
 Vote